LearnOnDemandSystems/docs/lod/activities.md

 ### Automated Activity Syntax

-Along with traditional PowerShell, Windows Command Shell, and Bash syntax, there is additional syntax that can be used.
+Along with traditional syntax, there is additional syntax that can be used.

 - Setting Lab Variables: sets a variable that can be recalled in subsequent lab instructions using @lab replacement tokens, as many times as necessary.